-It’s FREE because we are passionate about supporting people who want to learn about PTSS & lack of recognition or treatment of it, Inter-generational Trauma, PTSD, Domestic Violence, Coercive Control and Relationships.
+It’s FREE because we are passionate about supporting people who want to learn about PTSS & lack of recognition or treatment of it, Inter-generational Trauma, Domestic Violence, Coercive Control, Family Patterns and Relationships.

 We want Alida to have a voice and be known to as many people as possible – to give her healing and life meaning.
 You will find out why this is so important as the story unfolds.

 Learning by story-telling

-By following Sophie’s journey of discovery, the reader will learn about family patterns and trauma in an entertaining and engaging way.
+By following Sophie’s journey of discovery, the reader will learn about family patterns and trauma impact in an entertaining and engaging way.

 Subscribe to our FREE ONLINE BOOK